kann-tsukasa/High-Resolution/README.md

 Downloads
 ----------

-You can download the dataset and backbones from either of the following links.

 - https://pan.baidu.com/s/1s1z_2lnqnRdRbtE_WfzOzQ?pwd=ahd7
 - https://drive.google.com/drive/folders/1UmNaKLqPIQi2rThbTkFOFTtyUeVaCdty?usp=sharing

+First, you should download the dataset and backbones from either of the links above.
+Put the two folders into the root path.
+Unzip images.zip into ./data/ and unzip graph.bin.zip into ./data/graph.
+The structure of the folders is shown below.

 How to run
 ----------

 ```bash
 python main.py